 Black beans are considered a legume and part of both the protein and vegetable group.
 They provide plant-based protein, dietary fiber and important nutrients such as iron and zinc.
 I love their texture when mashed and they absorb flavor well.

-Serve on a lettuce bun or grilled whole wheat burger bun with my homemade honey mustard sauce, ketchup, lettuce, tomato and red onions.
-I also love to add sliced avocado and grilled red onions to my burgers.
-Serve with grilled veggies, grilled sweet potato fries, my favorite potato salad, pasta salad and/or coleslaw.
-Follow it up with my no-churn easy vegan vanilla ice cream (made in your blender).
+Serve these burgers on lettuce buns or toasted whole wheat burger buns with my homemade honey mustard sauce, ketchup, lettuce, tomato and red onions.
+I also love to add sliced avocado and grilled red onions!

-These are my most popular vegan and gluten-free recipes with quinoa:
+Got extra quinoa?
+These are some of my more popular vegan and gluten-free recipes featuring quinoa:

 - Yield: 4 1x